Election Details

 Welcome

-We have created this website to provide information on union representation and what that could mean for you and the Public Safety Department.
+We have created this website to provide information on union representation and what that could mean for you and the Safety and Security Department.
 We know you understand the serious nature of this decision and hope you will use this website as a resource to gather information.

 We recognize that various employee groups around the country, including right here in Rochester, have looked at union representation as a way to possibly have a greater say in their workplace.
 However, we hope you see that you already have tremendous input, through multiple avenues, including huddles and staff meetings, leadership rounding, employee surveys and other forums, on issues that impact our culture, work environment, professional development and patient care.